tommason14/autochem/README.md

-Python OOP project, implementing GAMESS, PSI4 and GAUSSIAN file production and submission to SLURM and PBS scheduling systems.
-An important mention is that this project focuses on implementing the Fragment Molecular Orbital approach to quantum chemical calculations using GAMESS.
+Python OOP project, implementing GAMESS, GAUSSIAN, PSI4 and ORCA file production and submission to SLURM and PBS scheduling systems.
+An important point is that this project focuses on implementing the Fragment Molecular Orbital approach to quantum chemical calculations using GAMESS, and input files are generated for SRS-MP2 jobs by default in GAMESS.

-Objectives include:
+Use this code for:

 - Automatic input and job file creation
-- Scraping log files for relevant results; energies, coordinates, vibrations
+- Scraping log files for relevant results: energies, coordinates, vibrations, fluorescence data, geodesic charges
-- Logging of relevant results to a database for easy recall from any machine (credentials stored in ...)
-- Reporting of errors resulting in failed calculations
 - Automatic analysis of results
+  - Interaction and free energies